 Qualitative Measurement: GPA Requirement

-- Undergraduate students must complete at least 67% of the units they attempt at the end of each academic year.
-Transfer credits will be included in the calculation as completed credits.
+- Pace: Undergraduate students must complete at least 67% (120/180) of the units they attempt at the end of each academic year.
+Transfer credits are included in the calculation as attempted and completed hours.

-- Students with failing grades can receive aid for repeated coursework.
+- Students with failing grades can receive federal aid for repeated coursework.
 Students can use federal financial aid once to repeat a course with a passing grade.
+Repeated courses are included in the calculation as attempted hours.

 - Grades of incomplete are counted as attempted but not completed.
 If a grade of incomplete is not changed to a passing grade within the timeframe outlined in the catalog, it may impact the student’s ability to meet the pace requirements and disqualify this student from receiving federal aid.

-- Student Financial Services staff reviews SAP impacted by changes in major on a case-by-case basis.
+- Students with SAP impacted by changes in major are expected to complete all degree requirements before reaching 180 attempted credit hours.
+Student Financial Services staff reviews SAP impacted by changes in major on a case‐by‐case basis.

 Additional Institutional Requirements (Otis Scholarships): Unit Requirement